cbmira01/FeatureRanking/Instructions.md

 ### Requirements

     - Windows 10
-    - At least OpenCL 1.2 HPC devices, either CPU or GPU, discoverable on your workstation
+    - At least one OpenCL 1.2 device discoverable on your workstation
     - Anaconda 2021.05 or a "recent" version
-    - a Git client, available at the command line
+    - Git client, available at the command line
-    - a local directory housing code repositories
+    - a local directory on your workstation housing your code repositories

 ### How to setup